The Dog Owner's Responsibilities

-At Millar & Mixon, LLC, we work closely with medical experts to determine the full extent of a dog bite victim’s injuries.
-We can help you to determine all past and future medical expenses and seek the proper amount from a careless dog owner.
+At The Millar Firm we work closely with medical experts to determine the full extent of a dog bite victim’s injuries.
+Our team will help you determine all past and future medical expenses and seek the proper amount from a careless dog owner.

 Will I be Able to Recover Damages for Emotional Distress After a Dog Bite?